How do you reconcile Muhammad’s Death with Quran 69:44-46?

 ….Narrated ‘Aisha: The Prophet in his ailment in which he died, used to say, “O ‘Aisha!
 I still feel the pain caused by the food I ate at Khaibar, and at this time, I feel as if my aorta is being cut from that poison.”
 (Sahih Bukhari 5:59:713)

-Why, from these two accounts, would a person come to the conclusion that Muhammad was therefore a prophet?
+Why, from these two accounts, would a person come to the conclusion that Muhammad was a true prophet?

 Some have pointed out that the Arabic words translated “aorta” are different in the Quran and hadith.
 I don’t know Arabic; however, Muslims who know Arabic well enough to translate the hadiths and meaning of the Quran into English have translated these two Arabic words with the same English word “aorta.”